Information you need to know before lodging an application for a new passport. Necessary documents, application forms and useful tips.

 Depending on whether the passport is a first issue, a renewal or a replacement passport due to loss or theft, the respective application form must be filled out.

-In these cases of theft or loss, the data on the application form such as the old passport number and the expiry date are completed by the Passport Office.
+In these cases of passport that as been reported stolen, lost, completely destroyed or misappropriated, the data on the application form such as the old passport number and the expiry date are completed by the Passport Office personnel.

 In the case that the applicant is a minor, he/she must be accompanied by his/her parents or a legal guardian in order to submit all necessary supporting documentation.
 When both parents are guardians the physical presence of one parent and the written consent of the other, validated by the appropriate governmental authorities, will suffice.
 When neither parent can be present due to emergency reasons or reasons beyond their control the presence of a relative is necessary.
 The relative must have the relevant authorization of one parent and the written consent of the other parent whose signatures have been verified by the authorities.
 When parents can neither authorize a relative nor provide the written consent of the other parent, a Commissioner is appointed and the supporting documents are submitted by the persons designated in Articles 1601 and 1602 of the Civil Code.
 Emergency reasons, reasons beyond one’s control are defined as any sudden unexpected or unpredictable event which can in no way be avoided despite all efforts and care on the applicant’s part thus rendering the applicant incapable of seeing to their own matters.

-The passport application form simultaneously acts as a signed statement of truth (Law 1599/86) whereby the applicant must truthfully state (a) whether he/she has ever been convicted, prosecuted or trialed for offences as stated in instance a, paragraph 2 of Article 1, Presidential Decree 25/2022 (b) if he has been declared a draft evader or a deserter and (c) if she/he has been prohibited from leaving the country.
+The passport application form simultaneously acts as a signed statement of truth (Law 1599/86) whereby the applicant must truthfully state whether he/she has ever been convicted, prosecuted or trialed for offences as stated in instance a, paragraph 2 of Article 1, Presidential Decree 25/2022, if he has been declared a draft evader or a deserter and if she/he has been prohibited from leaving the country.
 In the same statement of truth, the applicant must state his/her address and any special reasons justifying the, by exemption issuance of a passport (in accordance with Article 1, paragraph 3 of the Presidential Decree 25/2022) attaching all supporting documentation.
-The applicant must also state if he/she had been issued a passport in the past (according to the regulations of Law 3102/2003) which was lost, stolen and is hence requesting a replacement passport.
+The applicant must also state if he/she had been issued a passport in the past (according to the regulations of Law 3103/2003) which was lost, stolen and is hence requesting a replacement passport.
+He/She also states whether he/she wishes to be informed of the passport's expiration date and that he/she has been informed of the processing rules concerning passport issuance and his rights as a data subject.

-Permanent overseas residents who wish to be issued a passport and do not have a Greek identity card, a photocopy of which is required to be submitted along with the application, must submit a birth certificate or certificate of civil (family) status from the municipality in which they are registered.
-Affixed on this certificate, given that there is a minor under the age of twelve (12), must be a photograph of the minor and validated certification of his/her identity.
+Permanent residents abroad who apply to be issued a passport at consular authorities and do not have a Greek identity card, the presentation of which is necessary for submitting the request, they submit a birth or family status certificate from the municipality or community where they are registered.
+Affixed on this certificate, given that the applicant is a minor under the age of twelve (12), must be a photograph of the minor and validated certification of his/her identity.
 If, however the minor is over the age of twelve (12) the photograph and validated certificate of identity is only necessary if there is no valid Greek passport.